Thomas-Arndt/RPG.1/README.md

 Gameplay will include mechanics such as: shifting between the two dimensions: the Green Path, and the Red Dimension you can only see monsters in the dimension you currently are in, but the monters have somehow become capable of harming you regardless of dimension.
+The landscape will liely be different between the two dimenions, forcing the player to shift between dimensions to get past obstacles